earthly/earthly/docs/earthfile/earthfile.md

 It is also possible to mount a secret as a file with `RUN --mount type=secret,id=secret-id,target=/path/of/secret,chmod=0400`.
 See `--mount` below.

-For more information on how to use secrets see the [build arguments and secrets guide](../guides/build-args.md).
+For more information on how to use secrets see the [Secrets guide](../guides/secrets.md).
 See also the [Cloud secrets guide](../cloud/cloud-secrets.md).

 ##### `--network=none`